Ferns & Focus

 Anthuriums contain calcium oxalate crystals.
 If ingested, they can cause severe irritation of the mouth, throat, and digestive tract in both humans and pets.
 Signs of toxicity include drooling and difficulty swallowing.

-Anthurium Care Guide
+Anthurium crystallinum Care

 Anthuriums thrive in bright, indirect light.
 Placing them near a window with filtered light is ideal.
 Avoid direct sunlight, as it can scorch the waxy leaves, while too little light will prevent the plant from producing its signature colorful spathes.